menandmice/micetro_docs/guides/user-manual/ipam.rst

 5. On the summary page verify the new subranges and click :guilabel:`Finish`.

 .. note::
-  In the web application, the Split Range and Allocate Range wizards are merged together.
+  In the Micetro web interface, the Split Range and Allocate Range wizards are merged together.
 For information on these wizards in the Management Console, see :ref:`console-split-range` and :ref:`console-allocate-ranges`.

 Join Ranges
 -----------

-1. On the **IPAM** page, select the ranges that you want to join.
+1. On the **IPAM** page, select the ranges you want to join.

-2. On the :guilabel:`Action` menu, select :guilabel: `Join Ranges`.
-You can also select this option on the **Row menu (...)**.
+2. Select :guilabel:`Join Ranges` on either the :guilabel:`Action` or the row :guilabel:`...` menu.

    .. image:: ../../images/join-ranges.png
       :width: 90%

 3. Set the properties for the joined range:

-   * **Use Access from**: Click the drop-down list and specify from which range you will gain access.
+   * **Use Access from**: Click the dropdown list and specify from which range you will gain access.

-   * **Use Properties from**: Click the drop-down list and specify from which range you will use the properties.
+   * **Use Properties from**: Click the dropdown list and specify from which range you will use the properties.

    * **Title**: Enter a title for the new range.